alexchandler100/MAT_180/midi-synthesis/README.md

 velocity as the mood, and time deltas as the rhythm.

 ## Generating Music
+This is the *raison-d'etre* of the project, and the algorithm can be found at the bottom of the notebook along with useful information on how it works.
-This is the *raison-d'etre* of the project; after training the neural network to obtain high-performing models, the `generate` algorithm will return a .mid file to the length of `CAPACITY`.
+After training the neural network to obtain high-performing models, the `generate` method will return a .mid file to the length of `CAPACITY`.
 You can specify what genre it should generate, and even give an incomplete .mid file for it to finish (as long as it is within `CAPACITY`).

+Futhermore, you can specify the note, velocity and time delta ranges for the generator.
+The algorithm considers the entire output holistically; on every new note to be added, it re-reads the entire file for accuracy changes and selects the note with the best accuracy given these conditions.
+It considers pitch accuracy, velocity accuracy and time delta accuracy based on the model given by the neural networks.

+Hence, the algorithm performs best when the Pitch Neural Network, Velocity Neural Network and Time Deltas Neural Network returns a model that has high accuracy on the test set.
+Our pitch model has some merit, although the other models require further parameter tuning and architecture reconsideration.

 ## Results
 Our model consists of three neural networks, each one responsible for fitting pitch, velocity and